arman2289/ForestLandscapeAnalysis/docs/index.md

 This package provides tools for analyzing forest landscape dynamics and fragmentation using remote sensing data.
 The methodologies implemented are based on research studies of the Western Ghats in India, a biodiversity hotspot experiencing significant forest changes.

+## Research Applications

+The tools provided by this package can be used for:

+- Land use change analysis: Track changes in forest cover over time
+- Fragmentation quantification: Classify forest into interior, edge, perforated, etc.
+- Spatial metrics computation: Calculate metrics to characterize landscape patterns
+- Visualization: Create informative plots and maps of forest changes
+- Conservation planning: Identify priority areas for conservation efforts

 ## Installation

 ```bash